antonkvm/transit-display/README.md

 python -m transit_display.main
 ~~~

-Note that this assumes you have a framebuffer called `/dev/fb0` with a resolution of 720x720 and BGRa pixel channels, because those are the specs of the my Pimoroni display and I hardcoded these specs.
+If you have a framebugger available at `/dev/fb0`, the GUI loop will launch and display on screen.

 If you don't have that framebuffer available or no access to it, a static snapshot of the GUI will open in a preview window.

 ### Run as a service

 To have the app run on startup and to restart and to restart it on exit, you can add it as a systemd service using the `transit-display.service` file.

-### Steps

 1. In the `transit-display.service` file, change `USERNAME` to your username.
 2. In the `transit-display.service` file, change the `WorkingDirectory` to the repo root location on your machine.